Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-25 - Daily Stoic Reflection.md

 Today's Events

-- Today was a fufilling and productive day.
-I hade a lot of success, I won a teble tennis turnament.
-I finally bought mc gear.
-I did ok on math test
+- Today was a fulfilling and productive day.
+I had a lot of success, I won a table tennis tournament.
+I finally bought MC gear.
+Furthermore, I did ok on the test.
+I am happy with today.

 How I see them in the near future?

--
+- These events will shape the future.

 How they'd be viewed, years after I've passed?

+- They would be seen as good as Stoic.
+I believe this

 ### 4 Virtues Method